-All of her life, Dr. Judith Pentz has sought the way to return to the soul.
-As a psychiatrist, she has guided others through that journey.
-To practice at her fullest capacity, she has always cultivated and maintained a strong connection to her inner being.
-It is her work to heal others.
+All of my life, I have sought the way to return to the soul.
+As an integrative psychiatrist, I have guided others through that journey.
+To practice at my fullest capacity, I have always cultivated and maintained a strong connection to my inner being.
+It is my work to heal others.

-What she didn’t know when she trekked to India for an ancient ayurvedic cleanse was that she would find a path to her own healing.
-As an American woman, she had become increasingly concerned about the effectiveness of mainstream methods of psychiatric interventions that dominate the conventional wisdom.
-On a personal level, she became more strongly aware that she and many others were not thriving in the Western lifestyle in which she was immersed.
+What I didn’t know when I trekked to India for an ancient ayurvedic cleanse was that I would find a path to my own healing.
+As an American woman, I had become increasingly concerned about the effectiveness of mainstream methods of psychiatric interventions that dominate the conventional wisdom.
+On a personal level, I became more strongly aware that I and many others were not thriving in the Western lifestyle in which we are immersed.

-There must be a better way, she thought.
-It turned out she was about to embark on the most powerful quest of her life.
+There must be a better way, I thought.
+It turned out I was about to embark on the most powerful quest of my life.

-Dr. Judith Pentz’s journey to India was a leap.
-She had experienced panchakarma with two practitioners who split their time between New Mexico and India, but now, at a crisis point in her life, she sought more depth.
-After giving much to her patients and people close to her for most of her life, it was time.
-She wanted to intensify her focus and explore parts of herself she had neglected in her many years of guiding others.
-To do that, she would have to journey to Nagpur, India.
+My journey to India was a leap.
+I had experienced panchakarma with two practitioners who split their time between New Mexico and India, but now, at a crisis point in my life, I sought more depth.
+After giving much to my patients and people close to me for most of my life, it was time.
+I wanted to intensify my focus and explore parts of myself I had neglected in my many years of guiding others.
+To do that, I would have to journey to Nagpur, India.

-Her intentions paid off.
-The experience changed her at the cellular level, as panchakarma intends.
-That is why the changes it brings are powerful, deep, and sustainable.
-So many of us yearn to say with authority that they have been able to expand into much more present in their lives, to experience their lives through new eyes.
-What panchakarma can do is create profound shifts that lead to sustainable, substantial life changes, and that’s the journey of Return to the Soul.
+My intentions paid off.
+The experience changed me at the cellular level, as panchakarma intends.
+That is why the changes it brings are powerful, deep and sustainable.
+So many of us yearn to say with authority that they have been able to expand into much more present in their lives, to experience our lives through fresh eyes.
+What panchakarma can do is create profound shifts that lead to sustainable, substantial life changes, and that’s the journey of Cleanse Your Body, Return to the Soul.